smartjinyu/MyBookshelf/README.md

 - Fully Open Source, no privacy issues
 - Support Single, Batch, Manual add books
 - Get book details from web services automatically*
+- Support Export to .csv file
 - Perfect Labels and bookshelf system
+- Support data backup and restore
 - No ADs

-*Only support Douban.com currently, more services will be added in the near future
+*Only support Douban.com and OpenLibrary.org currently, more services will be added in the near future

 If you have any advice or complaints, feel free to open an issue.
 PR is welcomed anytime.